Moving from state to state

 What does FMCSA actually do for me on an interstate move?

 They maintain the SAFER database (safer.fmcsa.dot.gov) where you can verify any carrier in 30 seconds.
 They also require every interstate mover to provide the booklet 'Your Rights and Responsibilities When You Move' before pickup.
-They don't settle disputes directly — that's small claims court or AMSA arbitration.
+The FMCSA does not settle disputes directly: that is small claims court, or the neutral arbitration programme your carrier must offer under 49 CFR 375.211.

 Are weather-related delays covered by my mover?